metrorailings/OwlBlog/content/posts/preseason-review-jaguars-1.md

 ***

 Are the Jaguars tanking for Trevor Lawrence?
 Good question.
 It's hard to argue that Jacksonville's not in a rebuilding mode.
 I mean...three of their best defensive players have been traded away for draft selections.
-Nick Foles has been unceremoniously shipped away after the Jaguars shelled out some serious coin for him a year before.
+Nick Foles has been unceremoniously shipped away after the Jaguars shelled out some serious coin for him just a year before.
 The team's perfectly content keeping sixth-round sophomore player Gardner Minshew in place as the starting quarterback and giving him little in terms of weaponry.
-The team made no splashy moves in free agency, instead opting to use the draft to inject new blood into the roster.
+The team restrained itself from indulging too much in free agency, only spending serious money to ink Joe Schobert to a contract.

+Clearly, these moves suggest the organization is embarking on some sort of multi-year developmental plan here.
+Unfortunately, that doesn't bode well for the team going into this season.
+2020 will be a lost season for the Jaguars.
+Perhaps the only major thing to look forward to here is whether  whether Gardner Minshew can grow and actually become a decent quarterback going forward.